 As per the guidelines and restrictions above, most of the major events across the country through 2020 have been either canceled or postponed.
 You can find a community-sourced list of canceled major events here.
 As new country-wide and state specific guidelines around non-essential gatherings continue to evolve and loosen, it is likely that smaller events in certain states may be coming back live in the near future.

 That being said, we are not quite sure yet on how far into the future event organizers will be looking when cancelling their events, but Let’s Do This will keep you updated as the situation develops.

 How long will this last?

 It is currently not possible to tell how long this current situation will affect the endurance event calendar.
-While current studies suggest that the peak will have passed by June, new information is being discovered rapidly.
 The pandemic is being addressed differently in each state, and so checking the guidance offered by local health authorities is essential.

 So, What Are The Options?